Daniel Santacruz

-Daniel Santacruz (born November 23, 1976) is an American-born Dominican musician, singer, and record producer.
+Daniel Santacruz (born November 23, 1976) is a Dominican singer, songwriter, and music producer.
 Born in New Jersey and raised in the Dominican Republic to a Cuban father and a Dominican mother, Santacruz is a Latin Grammy Award winner.

 Early years

-His musical influences range from Wilfrido Vargas, Fernando Villalona, Sergio Vargas and Juan Luis Guerra to Luis Miguel, Elvis Presley, Julio Iglesias and The Doors.
-Although Santacruz has cited that his biggest musical influence was his mother, who from an early age used to sing boleros to him and also used to make imaginary interviews to a young Daniel with a small tape recorder.
+His musical influences range from Wilfrido Vargas, Fernando Villalona, Sergio Vargas and Juan Luis Guerra to Luis Miguel, Elvis Presley, Julio Iglesias and The Doors, although Santacruz has cited that his biggest musical influence was his mother, who from an early age used to sing boleros to him and also used to make imaginary interviews to a young Daniel with a small tape recorder.
 His father, also a music lover, introduced him to classical music and to the 1950s and 1960s sound.
 The first musical notes are known from his maternal grandmother Ana Zulema Victoria who was a pianist and also a piano teacher.